Local Communities & Society

 Conclusion of a Comprehensive Partnership Agreement with Hanno Shinkin Bank for Regional Revitalization

+In December 2022, we concluded a Comprehensive Partnership Agreement with Hanno Shinkin Bank, headquartered in Hanno City, to promote regional revitalization and address local challenges.
 By participating in the “Accompaniment Support–Based Regional Platform,” a public–private collaboration initiative established by Hanno Shinkin Bank, we contribute to the advancement of environmental initiatives, the conservation of natural environments, and the resolution of regional issues.

 Outing Card “SANTOME TUNAGU”

 With the question of how we can meaningfully “exist” within this region in mind, we created a card-based information initiative to serve as a bridge between our company and the surrounding area.
 These cards are displayed at the Oak Woods Community Plaza in Santome Konjakumura.
+By visiting local facilities and shops and sharing information from those who support and collaborate with this initiative (50 locations as of December 2025), we invite visitors to pick up a card and think, “Where should I go next?”
+Through this approach, we aim to create a continuous cycle of regional collaboration and connection. *”Tunagu” means “to connect” in Japanese

-“Zero Waste” Activities Ongoing for Over 20 Years
+“Zero Waste” Activities Ongoing for Over 25 Years

-Today, the activity is carried out twice a year with the participation of local NPO members and has continued for over 20 years.
-To date, the total volume of waste collected—including trash, fallen leaves, and sediment—amounts to 782 cubic meters.
+This volunteer activity began in 2000, when illegal dumping in the woodlands surrounding our headquarters had become a local issue, driven by a desire to protect both the community and the natural environment.
+Today, the activity is carried out twice a year with the participation of local NPO members and has continued for over 25 years.
+To date, the total volume of waste collected—including trash, fallen leaves, and sediment—amounts to 796 cubic meters.
 If stacked vertically, it would exceed the height of the Tokyo Skytree (634 meters).
+By restoring the surrounding environment, this initiative also helps us reflect on and realign our own attitudes and values.
+We remain sincerely committed to continuing this effort.

 Participation, Support, and Sponsorship of Activities